-At 39, Roger Federer is considered to be an old man by tennis standards, but that hasn’t kept him from staying at the top of his game — as evidenced by his win over Germany’s Alexander Zverev yesterday in front of a world-record crowd of 42,000 in Mexico City.
+At 39, Roger Federer is considered to be an old man by tennis standards, but that hasn’t kept him from staying at the top of his game — as evidenced by his win earlier this year over Germany’s Alexander Zverev yesterday in front of a world-record crowd of 42,000 in Mexico City.

 At the 2018 Australian Open, Will Ferrell feted Federer after his straight-sets, opening-round victory over Slovenia’s Aljaz Bedene.

 Channeling his character Ron Burgandy from the comedy Anchor Man, Ferrell compared the timeless one’s game to that of a “silky gazelle” and later posited Federer’s eternal youth was a result of eating wombat meat.

 While many are familiar with Federer’s record 20 Grand Slam singles titles, most are unaware of the Swiss legend’s even loftier achievement — playing tennis at the highest-ever elevation.
 For a Lindt Chocolate promotion in 2014, Federer invited American skier Lindsey Vonn to volley on a temporary court installed 11,401 feet (3,475 m) above sea level in the Swiss Alps.